• Skip to primary navigation

 A mug of vegan eggnog topped with ground cinnamon and star anise.

-A glass mug of vegan eggnog garnished with a cinnamon stick and star anise.
+A glass mug filled with vegan eggnog garnished with a cinnamon stick and star anise.

 Why you will love this recipe: